-With lots of walking/hiking adventures, religious places to visit, it may be confusing what to wear in Turkey.
-We got you covered.
-Here is everything you should know about What to wear while travelling in Turkey.
+With lots of walking/hiking adventures and religious places to visit, it may be overwhelming to pack for your Turkey voyage.
+Here is everything you should know about what to pack and what to wear where in Turkey

 - How do Turkish men and women dress up